civetweb/civetweb/docs/api/mg_get_context_info.md

 ### Description

 The function `mg_get_context_info()` returns statistics information collected for the server context.
 This may be empty if the server has not been built with statistics support (`#define USE_SERVER_STATS`).
-Otherwise the returned string is in JSON format.
+If data is available, the returned string is in JSON format.
+The exact content may vary, depending on the server state and server version.

 ### See Also